Spotify to FLAC: How to Download Lossless FLAC Audio 2025

 - Retain original audio quality, up to lossless, and keep your tags and artwork

-- Support batch downloads so entire playlists and albums are handled at once
+- Support batch downloads for playlists and albums

 - Work with Spotify Free or Premium accounts (but quality always depends on what your account can stream).